 Because creating a sense of community, peer interaction, and networking is part of the TAMI profile, giving convention attendees access to activities that involve some sort of outreach can capture a significant crowd.
 In New York City, convention attendees are offered the chance to build a bike with parts provided to the participants.
 At the end of the event, the attendees present the bikes to less privileged children as a donation through the Recycle-A-Bicycle program which provides community youth support and promotes educational opportunities.

 Is it possible for a convention center to include all these features in a retrofit or upgrade?
 It’s an ambitious goal to implement them all at once, but as a planned, multi-phase program, it’s certainly achievable.
 Working with our client, we learned how complicated it is to maintain these macrostructures; however, technology is shrinking, and materials and equipment are evolving to make economic sense—an encouraging note for owners and operators.
 While McKissack & McKissack is still working with our convention center client on the best innovative solutions, we hope that together we arrive at the most beneficial design that meets not only their priorities, but enhances the conference experience for the future TAMI client, as well.

 About Jennifer Griffith

 Jennifer Griffith LEED AP, International Associate AIA is the Director of Interiors for McKissack & McKissack, a national architecture, engineering, program, and construction management firm headquartered in Washington, D.C.
-She has completed more than 4.2 million square feet of interior architectural design of renovations and new construction for federal government and corporate commercial clients.
-She holds a Bachelor of Architecture degree from Pontificia Universidad Javeriana (Bogotá) and a Master’s degree in Architectural Technology from the University of Nottingham.
+She has an extensive interior architectural design portfolio of renovations and new construction for federal government and corporate commercial clients.